-Daisy calls classical music her “live blood” and recently started piano lessons again after many years of hiatus.
+Daisy calls classical music her “live blood” and started piano lessons again after many years of hiatus.
 “If I were exiled for life on an island, please at least give me a piano and both books of Bach’s Well-Tempered Clavier.”

 “As I continue to mature, I have a deep appreciation that my life is about being playful, with intermittent moments of seriousness; not the other way around.
 I work hard to live my philosophy.”